 - If you currently receive Social Security benefits only and are struggling to make ends meet due to low income, consider applying for Social Security Income as well.
 This is often referred to as SSI and is designed to help low-income senior citizens and disabled persons live more comfortably.
 There is a list of requirements that you must meet to qualify and some people need to hire lawyers to get approved, but it’s always worth applying if you need the financial assistance.

 - Medicare is the healthcare system designed to take care of taxpayers when they reach the age of 65.
-There is a penalty for signing up for the system late if you don’t have suitable healthcare through an employer or another resource.
+There is a penalty for signing up for the system late if you don’t have creditable healthcare through an employer or another resource.
 You can save a bit of money by simply making sure that you sign up for your Medicare on time.
 Your initial enrollment period will open a few months before you turn 65, so you might want to start learning about this system a bit early.
-If you are new to Medicare, here is an important link to investigate: https://www.medicare.gov/people-like-me/new-to-medicare/getting-started-with-medicare.html In 2018-2019 Medicare will issue Medicare beneficiaries: New Medicare benefit cards that omits Medicare recipients’ Social Security numbers on it for greater security and identity protection.
-If you have not received your new Medicare card within this specified timeframe, give Medicare a call at 1-800-633-4227.
+If you are new to Medicare, here is an important link to investigate: https://www.medicare.gov/ sign-up-change-plans/ get-started-with-medicare.
+Also, by now you should have received a new Medicare benefits card that omits Medicare recipients’ Social Security numbers on it for greater security and identity protection.
+If you have not received your new Medicare card by now, give Medicare a call at 1-800-633-4227.

 - Did you know that there are four Medicare Savings Programs that can help you pay the out-of-pocket expenses that come with Medicare?
 These programs aren’t attached to your taxes and have their own qualifications to meet, but they are a great option if you want to keep some of that money in your pocket to cover other expenses.
 In Arizona, the Medicare Savings Programs are administered by the Arizona State Medicaid Office and not by Medicare directly.
 The phone number to our state Medicaid Office (AHCCCS, pronounced 'Access') located in Phoenix is (602) 417-4000 and the hours of operation is Monday through Friday 8:00 am to 5:00 pm excluding holidays.
-More Information on the new Medicare savings program can be found here: https://www.medicare.gov/your-medicare-costs/help-paying-costs/medicare-savings-program/medicare-savings-programs.html.
+More Information on the four Medicare Savings Programs can be found here: https://www.medicare.gov/ medicare-savings-programs.

 - If you have limited income and receive Medicare, you might want to apply for Medicaid as well.
 This is a program designed to help low-income persons receive higher quality healthcare, and they may help you with additional benefits.
 There are income restrictions and other qualifications, but you can qualify before the age of 65 if you have a disability.
 Low-income Medicare beneficiaries or seniors who are disabled can inquire at their local Medicaid office or contact Arizona State Health Insurance Assistance Program (SHIP) at 1-800-432-4040 for further assistance or information.